nt0xa/russtone.io/source/_posts/vmware-serial-console.md

 ---

-It can be useful when you test network communications and you don't want see SSH traffic in wireshark.
+It can be useful when you test network communications and you don't want to see SSH traffic in wireshark.

 ## Add serial port to VM